weaveworks/scope/site/ami.md

 * [Standalone mode](#running-weave-scope-in-standalone-mode)
 * [In Weave Cloud](#running-weave-scope-in-weave-cloud)

-You can prevent Weave Scope from automatically starting at boot time by creating file `/etc/init/scope.override` with contents `manual`.
+You can prevent Weave Scope from automatically starting at boot time by removing  `/etc/init/scope`.

 This can be done at instance initialization time adding the following line to the